An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Experiments and Results

 \subsection{Initial Classification}

-In the first stage of this study we carried out an initial non-augmented classification to perform the initial diagnosis of schizophrenia.
-To achieve this, we proposed a CNN architecture that receives 128x128 resized spectrograms as inputs and contains nearly 1.3 million parameters.
-The proposed architecture is shown in Figure \ref{fig:architecture}.
-This architecture is compared to three other major successful CNN architectures which have significantly more parameters, namely VGG-16, ResNet-50, and MobileNet-V2, to assess its effectiveness.
+In order to gain insight into the effectiveness of our proposed CNN architecture, it is compared to three other major successful CNN architectures, namely VGG-16, ResNet-50, and MobileNet-V2, to assess its effectiveness.
 These architectures have 65.0 million, 23.5 million, and, 2.3 million parameters respectively for 128x128 inputs.
-The proposed architecture outperforms all the aforementioned architectures by a significant margin.
+The VGG-16 architecture, despite having nearly 50 times more parameters than our model, demonstrates slightly lower accuracy on the test dataset and achieves 100\% accuracy on the training data, indicating relative overfitting.
+Consequently, we explored other renowned CNN architectures with fewer parameters, aiming to enhance the results over those achieved by VGG-16.
+However, as shown in Table \ref{tab:initialclf}, the outcomes were less favorable, suggesting that these models are not suitable for our classification task.
+The proposed architecture outperforms MobileNet-V2 and ResNet-50 architectures by a significant margin, while reaching a slightly better accuracy than VGG-16.
 Table \ref{tab:initialclf} shows the result of the classification of two datasets using each of the three CNN architectures and the proposed CNN architecture over the test data.
-In this table, we have used the accuracy metric and loss value for the initial assessment and comparison of the four models to select the best for diagnosis, however, in subsequent sections we have provided a comprehensive analysis of the selected model.
-80\% of the dataset instances were used as the training data and the rest were used as the test for both datasets.
-All models have been trained for 100 epochs using Adam optimizer with a learning rate of 0.00008 and a batch size of 32.
-After training the initial model, the training accuracy reaches 100\% which indicates a relative overfitting.
-We can typically mitigate overfitting by adding more training data or increasing the available dataset size through the use of data augmentation methods.
+In this table, we have used the accuracy metric for the initial assessment and comparison of the four models to select the best for diagnosis.
+However, in subsequent sections, we present a comprehensive analysis of the selected model.
+For both datasets, 80\% of the instances were utilized as the training data, and the remaining 20\% were allocated for testing.
+Consequently, the number of training and testing samples for the 16-channel dataset is 806 and 202, respectively, while for the 19-channel dataset, the counts are 3315 for training and 829 for testing.
+All models have been trained for 150 epochs (to convergence).
+After training, the initial model reaches a training accuracy of 100\%.
+The hyperparameters used are: \begin{itemize} \item \text{Optimizer: Adam} \item \text{Learning rate: } $8 \times 10^{-5}$ \item \text{Batch size: 32} \end{itemize}

+The hyperparameters were selected through random search, insights from prior research, and commonly used values, customized to the specifics of our dataset and task.
+This methodology balanced systematic exploration with empirical guidance, further refined by iterative experimentation.
+The batch size, ranging from 16 to 64, was selected based on dataset size and typical benchmarks.
+The learning rate was determined through random search within commonly used ranges from previous studies.